Unit at a glance

 This unit of work:

-- covers the first key question of the year 9 civics and citizenship curriculum ‘What influences shape the operation of Australia’s political system?’
+- covers the first key inquiry question of the Year 9 civics and citizenship curriculum ‘What influences shape the operation of Australia’s political system?’

-- includes one formal assessment item (with marking rubric)
+- includes informal assessment items and a formal assessment item (with marking rubric and differentiation options)

 - contains background information for teachers and a list of resources.